Tisjiic

-Tisjiic is a town in the Bari region of northeastern Somalia, located 90 km southeast of Bosaso, 30 km off the main road connecting Bosaso and Galkayo (locally known as Laamiga).
+Tisjiic is a town in the Bari region of northeastern Somalia, located 90 km southeast of Bosaso, 30 km off the main road connecting Bosaso and Galkayo (locally known as Laamiga) And Ufayn 63Km.
 The town consists of two parts, Upper Tisjiic and Lower Tisjiic, approximately three kilometers away from each other.

 Education

 Tisjiic had two primary and intermediate schools and schools which teach the Koran.

 In 2019, students in the area sat centralized exams conducted by the Puntland Ministry of Education.

 History

 Tisjiic was first settled in 1920.
 The town was primarily a stream spot where pastoralists in the area took water.
 Tisjiic is a growing town with a significant population living in the town and surrounding places.